kai-dg/syncr/README.md

   - Pushes the added files to dropbox
 * `syncr pull`
   - Downloads all files from the set dropbox folder
+* `syncr status`
+  - Shows what is not pushed yet in a folder with init

 - `*` means optional